PERMESSO DI SOGGIORNO

 - Four passport-size photos.

-The decision on the permesso should legally be issued within 20 days of submission, provided all requirements are met.
-In practice, processing can take 6–12 months, especially in large cities.
+By law, the decision must be issued within 20 days of submission.
+In practice, processing takes 6–12 months, especially in large cities.
+The ricevuta (receipt) grants legal status during the waiting period.

 Validity Period